-When reviewing the compensation for the NEOs in 2013, the HRCC considered our peer group (as described below under the heading "Use of Peer Groups").
+When reviewing the compensation for the NEOs in 2014, the HRCC considered our peer group (as described below under the heading "Use of Peer Groups").
 The 25th, 50th, 60th, and 75th percentiles were defined by Mercer in their compensation study.
 Overall, based on the Mercer study, the Company's target total direct compensation levels for the NEOs is well below the 50th percentile and actual total direct compensation is at or below the 50th percentile.
 The CEO compensation is below the 25th percentile on both target and actual total direct compensation.
-We have seen rapid increases in CEO total compensation within our peer group, which is a sign of the competitive nature of the resource industry labour market.